Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 What is fecal impaction?

-What increases my risk for fecal impaction?
+What causes or increases my risk for fecal impaction?

 What are the signs and symptoms of fecal impaction?

-- Abdominal pain, bloating, or cramps
+- Abdominal pain, bloating, or cramping

 How is fecal impaction diagnosed?